jdx/mise/README.md

 Arguments:
   [NAME]
           The name of the plugin to install e.g.: nodejs, ruby
+          Can specify multiple plugins: `rtx plugins install nodejs ruby python`

   [GIT_URL]
           The git url of the plugin